Xilinx/finn/docs/finn/tutorials.rst

 Tutorials
 *********

-.. note:: **This website is currently under construction.**

 FINN provides several Jupyter notebooks that can help to get familiar with the basics, the internals and the end-to-end flow in FINN.
 All Jupyter notebooks can be found in the repo in the `notebook folder <https://github.com/Xilinx/finn/tree/master/notebooks>`_.

 Basics
 ======